client9/client9-website-2017/content/post/install-specific-version-homebrew.md

 ---
-Date: "2017-05-02"
+date: 2017-05-02
-Title: "Using macOS Homebrew to Install a Specific Version"
+title: "Using macOS Homebrew to Install a Specific Version"
 ---

 Here's how to install a specific version of a package on macOS using [homebrew](https://brew.sh/).
 While the process isn't automatic, it's also not hard and provides stability.